Newspaper Clippings Politics and Other Things.

 Chamberlain advocated firmer Reconstruction measures.
 His speeches after the Compromise of 1877,

-however, might leave one thinking that Chamberlain opposed Reconstruction.
+however, might leave one thinking that he opposed Reconstruction.
 Here it is seen that in 1872 Chamberlain still

 stood by the Radicals in supporting Grant and Reconstruction over the Liberal Republican Horace Greeley.